Overview

 Registration Fee

-• Entry fee is uniformly 1,000 yen (per attending person), excluding a teacher to accompany you.
+- Entry fee is uniformly JPY 1,000 per attending person, excluding a teacher to accompany.

-• Each application will be charged a judging fee of 8,000 yen (per team) in addition to the registration fee.
+- Each application will be charged a review fee of JPY 6,000 (per team) in addition to the entry fee.

 Registration Application Procedure